Skip to Main Content

 Searching Within a Particular Journal

-To begin a search within a particular journal, select "Publications" from the top menu in Atla.
+To begin a search within a particular journal within Atla Religion Database with Atlas PLUS, select the "Publications" from the tab of Advanced Search options.

 Click to enlarge image